the-technat/technat.dev/README.md

 ### Automation

-It's not necessary to automate this solution and it should be carefully considered before automating a certain part.

-Some reasons for it are:
-- reproducable in case of a desaster
-- automatic documentation of what has been done (not necessairly for someone to understand the thing, but for me as a reference)

-Some reasons against it are:
-- takes way more time to automate stuff so that it actually works automated
-- you will always have some manual work you can't automate
-- automating something for only a single environment doesn't really make sense
-- the potential for failures is much higher if you automate stuff

-For me the negative sides are more than the positive sides and after some inital trials with [Terraform](https://terraform.com) and [Ansible](https://ansible.com) I decided against automating any of the Infrastructure/Cluster side of things.
-The only thing I will use is GitOps and self-managed components once the cluster is more or less working.
+After thinking about automation for a long time, I finally came to the conclusion that automating part of the cluster might be helpful.

+So we automate with [Terraform](https://terraform.io) the following stuff:
+- Core Addons
+- External dependencies

+With [Argo CD](https://argoproj.github.io/cd/) we automate the rest of the app deployments.

+The underlying infrastructure will probably never be automed, except for that one special day when I finally convinced myself that I should write a Terraform provider for k3s, but no one can say when that day will be...

 ### DNS

 We use the dns zone `axiom.technat.ch` for everything related to the cluster (e.g APIs, nodes, infrastructure services...).
 The zone is registered by Infomaniak.
 All records will be public regardless whether they contain a private or public IP.

 Due to how the zone is hosted, it can not be accessed by [external-dns](https://github.com/kubernetes-sigs/external-dns).
 We thus set DNS entires manually or are using wildcards.
+An infomaniak plugin for external-dns would be highly appreciated.

 Services exposed externally on the cluster may of course use other DNS zones as well, but then without automation (e.g no external-dns).

+### Storage

+We either use software defined storage or external network-attached storage from one of our main providers.

 ### Backup

-The storage for all backups shall be an S3 bucket somewhere in Infomaniak.
+The storage for all backups shall be an Infomaniak Swiss Backup s3 client.

-This means either an Openstack Swift container or Infomaniak Swiss Backup solution.

 ### CNI